 Harry Potter had to live below the steps at his Muggle Aunt and Uncles house.
 Kristine B has such a small bathroom that she has to shower above the steps.
 Kristine B’s house on Augusta Lane in Glen Mar Park in Bethesda MD was built in 1948.
 Harry Truman was running for a second term against Tom Dewey.
-We don’t know who the builder was but we know he thought one bath was more than sufficient.
+We don’t know who the builder was but we know for sure he thought one bathroom was more than sufficient.

-Sometime in the 1950’s a remodeling contractor was hired to design a master bathroom for this Bethesda home.
+Sometime in the 1950’s a bathroom remodeling contractor was hired to design a master bathroom for this Bethesda home.
 He was a creative fellow.
 There was only one place it could be and that was in the master bedroom closet above the entry foyer.
 The foyer is very small and the steps start just three feet from the front door.
 The stair case ceiling begins pushing through the second floor just 3′ from the front of the bathroom.
 Therefore the only place to put the shower was on top of the stair case two riser heights above the bathroom floor.
 The antithesis of a zero threshold shower is a 17″ threshold shower!
 But it worked…sort of.
 The small bathroom design in the Bethesda MD home had a good life nearly 60 years.
 Now it was dated and leaking.
 Time to remodel!

-When Kristine B came to Joe Geletich senior bathroom designer at Signature Kitchens Additions & Baths to redesign her fifty year old bathroom he had to shake his head.
+When Kristine B came to Joe Geletich senior bathroom designer to redesign her fifty year old Bethesda MD bathroom he had to shake his head.
 The space could simply not have been any smaller and could not be made any bigger.
 What a small bathroom design challenge.
 But Joe did it and Kristine loves it and that is all that counts.

 At Signature Kitchens Additions and Bathrooms we have been designing and remodeling bathrooms for years.
 We have a vast experience in all aspects of remodeling, and specialize in kitchen and bathroom design.
 Signature Kitchen Additions and Bathrooms has earned the reputation for outstanding interior design, full service construction, and uncompromising customer service.
 Make an appointment with a designer today.